AWegnerGitHub/awegnergithub.github.io-content/2014_07_02_moderation-postion-on-moderators.md

 cultivating digital communities to have a place to ask others with similar experiences questions.
 I love it!

 One of the things a new site needs on the Stack Exchange network is a set of pro tempore moderators.
-While Stack Exchange believe in [community moderation][3], there are still some things that require more access.
+While Stack Exchange believes in [community moderation][3], there are still some things that require more access.
 These pro tempore moderators are those people.
 I [nominated][4] myself for one such position.

 ### The Nomination